KevinHuang8/DATT/README.md

 ## Usage

-This repo contains the simulation code for training DATT.
+This repo contains the simulation code for training DATT and running MPPI and PID.
 For running on the real Crazyflie, see our drone stack here: https://github.com/Rwik2000/crazyswarm_DATT

 ### Summary: